Wrangell, Alaska: Economy

 The primary industry of the city is fishing.
 A commercial fishing fleet is harbored in Wrangell and several sports fishing guiding services operate here as well taking tourists and wilderness adventurers to remote locations on the great Stikine River branching eastward into British Columbia.
 Boatyards have increased in scale allowing storage and repairs of larger vessels.
-The city has a picturesque golf course with a view of Mt.
-Wrangell.
+The city has a picturesque golf course with a view of Mount Wrangell.
 Like many S.E.
 Alaskan communities state government spending is important to the local economy, though not to the extent of Juneau-the state capitol.
 The Federal government also kicks in a share with the forest service, postal service and homeland security operations expenditures.

-The southernmost terminus of the vast Juneau ice field is just north of the Stikine with several glaciers flowing down to the river and saltwater at LeConte Bay.
-Though Chinook salmon have been devastated by commercial over-harvesting recently and the fishery was largely closed in spring 2018, hope for its recovery abounds since fisheries have crashed in S.E.
+The southernmost terminus of the vast Juneau Icefield is just north of the Stikine with several glaciers flowing down to the river and saltwater at LeConte Bay.
+Though the number of Chinook salmon has been devastated by commercial over-harvesting recently and the fishery was largely closed in spring 2018, hope for its recovery abounds since fisheries have crashed in S.E.
 Alaska recurrently over history and recovered.

 Whales live seasonally in the waters of the Alexander Archipelago and visit Wrangell searching for herring and salmon creating good photo opportunities.
 The former vast Alaska Pulp Corporation logging operations at Wrangell closed down in the mid-1990s unable to meet water quality standards though cutting hundreds of millions of board feet of lumber annually.
 Wrangell has three marinas on the northwest side of the island and the southernmost; Shoemaker Bay, is undergoing renewal construction in September 2018.

 A Tlingit cultural center and museum is located on the waterfront of Wrangell.
-In order to keep a small-town rural aesthetic the city turned down the prospect of building a state prison and home-porting a naval vessel.
-The Stikine Inn was remodeled to fine shape, and an inter-island ferry business was established with service to Prince of Whales Island.
-Sunrise aviation- an air work and tourism float plane service, continues to provide service anywhere in the region, though helicopter journeys to high mountain glaciers need to be scheduled from Ketchikan to the south 100 miles (Ketchikan is from the Tlingit word Kootchikan meaning place of stinky fish).
+In order to keep a small-town rural aesthetic, the city turned down the prospect of building a state prison and home-porting a naval vessel.
+The Stikine Inn was remodeled to fine shape, and an inter-island ferry business was established with service to Prince of Wales Island.
+Sunrise Aviation, an air work and tourism float plane service, continues to provide service anywhere in the region, though helicopter journeys to high mountain glaciers need to be scheduled from Ketchikan to the south 100 miles (Ketchikan is from the Tlingit word Kootchikan meaning place of stinky fish).